line/centraldogma/site/src/sphinx/client-java.rst

         initialValue = someDefaultValue;
     }

 Note that a timeout is basically a trade-off.
-If you specify a smaller timeout, ``awaitInitialValue()`` will take less time even if the server is not responsive, at the risk of getting a ``TimeoutException`` or falling back to the default value.
+If you specify a smaller timeout, you will have a higher chance of getting a ``TimeoutException`` or falling back to the default value when the server does not respond in time.
 If you specify a larger timeout, you will have a better chance of successful retrieval.
 It is generally recommended to use a value not less than 20 seconds so that the client can retry at least a few times before timing out.
-Consider specifying a sensible default value if you cannot tolerate a timeout or need to use a small timeout.
+Consider specifying a sensible default value if you need to use a small timeout or want to make sure your application is not affected when the servers have an issue.

 Alternatively, you can choose not to use ``awaitInitialValue()`` at all if the value being retrieved is not part of a critical path, e.g. span collection rate in distributed tracing.
 In such a case, you can simply